 Gastronomica San Juan, stall no.162, and its neighbor La Jersey offer imported Italian cheeses such as parmesan, pecorino, fontina, French - raw milk brie, Epoisse and the best of Spain: cabrales, good aged manchegos and Extremadura’s elusive torta de cazar.
 But don’t miss the increasingly high quality and reasonably priced artisanally made goat, cow and sheep cheeses, many from the state of Queretaro.
 These stands, as well as La Catalana, which reproduces the aged and smoked sausages of Catalonia, offer tempting cold cuts as well.

-Pescadería Alicia and her neighbors sell piles of mussels, clams and calamares (they will clean them on request).
+Pescadería Alicia (locals 76-77, tel.
+55 5521 4549) and neighbors sell piles of mussels, clams and calamares (they will clean them on request).
 They are often available fresh, as are unusual varieties of fish, fresh tuna and amazingly big shrimp either in or out of the shell.
 Hispanofiles’ eyes will pop when they see the hideous but delicious percebes at a fraction of the price of the old country.
 And if you’re lucky you’ll encounter a whole fresh monkfish.

-In the meat section (if you can stomach the piles of sacrificed kid goat and bunny corpses) my foodie friend Stan swears by stands 44-46 who sell veal scaloppini and ossobuco ready to cook.
+In the meat section (if you can stomach the piles of sacrificed kid goat and bunny corpses) my foodie friend Stan swears by Casa de Ternera Héctor (local 44, tel.
+55 5521 3747) who sells veal scaloppini and ossobuco ready to cook.
 Nearby stands stock lamb, both New Zealand and national (which is good for Indian or Moroccan stews), but it is often frozen on weekdays.
 You could pick up an armadillo as well if your soiree has a pre-Hispanic theme.
 More tempting are fresh farm turkeys (they’ll remove the head and feet for you) packaged ducks, and, occasionally, free range local ducks which will produce a knockout Peking roast or á l’orange.

 The well stocked Oriental vegetable stands, the only ones in the whole country, cater to flocks of bewildered looking Asian immigrants as well as people like me who want to buy bitter melon, long beans, okra, baby bok choy or pea shoots.